COVID-19 Vaccination Information: Information and guidance for the COVID-19 vaccination requirements are as follows:

 - Students who hold genuine and sincere beliefs that are contrary to COVID-19 vaccination may petition for exemption from the vaccination requirement by submitting the religious exemption form (pdf) to email@example.com.

-- Such a statement should explain how receiving the COVID-19 Vaccination or COVID-19 Vaccination Booster conflicts with the student's sincere religious belief or practice.
+- Such a statement should explain how receiving the COVID-19 Vaccination conflicts with the student's sincere religious belief or practice.
 Health and Wellness Staff in partnership with the Center for Equity and Inclusion will review exemption requests in the same manner as it considers requests for religious exemptions from previous MMR immunization requirements.

 Students granted a medical or religious exemption will be subjected to certain restrictions and COVID-19 testing responsibilities as set forth in this policy.

-Obligations of Students Exempted from Vaccination Requirements: Students who are granted an exemption from the COVID-19 vaccine/booster are subject to special obligations to enable them to remain on campus.
-Such students are required too:
+Obligations of Students Exempted from Vaccination Requirements: Students who are granted an exemption from the COVID-19 vaccine are subject to special obligations to enable them to remain on campus.
+Such students are required to:

 - Comply with the mandatory COVID-19 surveillance testing at least once weekly.